-The model we propose here is a typification (Boero and Squazzoni 2005) of school segregation in Western education systems and its components represent the key general features of Western Education systems rather than specifics of a particular region or country.
-Using OECD and other sources of international comparative data, the model is grounded in empirical phenomena and policies which vary across Western societies.
-Its purpose is to analyse how family strategies and national policies drive segregation in state schools.
+The model we propose here is a typification (Boero and Squazzoni 2005) of school segregation which refers to Western education systems and is intended to investigate some key general features of education systems rather than specifics of a particular region or country.The focus on macro characteristics that vary across countries is suitable to the creation of a typification, because a national-specific model would answer those questions with specific conditions (Boeri and Squazzoni 2005).

+The model is abstract and generically applicable to several contexts, which are represented using OECD and other sources of international comparative data.
+Averaging household and students’ characteristics across Western countries, we construct an ‘ideal’, average context as a reference for our model.
+Grounded in this abstract context, the model aims to to analyse how family strategies and national policies drive segregation in state schools.
 Specifically, using evidence-based assumptions about individual preferences, the model simulates the effects of levels of school accountability (vs non-accountability) and selective (vs comprehensive) systems on school segregation.
 These are policies that typically vary across countries, with the majority of European countries being accountable and selective, Sweden, Canada and the United States being non-accountable and comprehensive, Spain and Italy being selective but non-accountable, and Norway being comprehensive but accountable (Leschnig et al. 2022).
 The proposed study offers one of the first analyses of the effects of education system characteristics on segregation.
 It is also unique in analysing the combined effects of macro characteristics and families' preferences.
 As it is one of the first studies using ABMs in education research, it can also be considered a proof of concept for future analyses.
 As we will show below, the model is able to reproduce a realistic representation of segregation levels across Western societies (Gutiérrez at al. 2020).

 School tracking and accountability